negRhlk/PRML/README.md

 # PRML

-In this repository, various machine learning algorithms in 「Pattern Recognition and Machine Learning」without using machine learning packages such as `scikit-learn`.
+In this repository, various machine learning algorithms in 「Pattern Recognition and Machine Learning」are implemented without using machine learning packages such as `scikit-learn`.

 All the algorithms are implemeted in the directory `prml`.
 In `short_notebook` directory, I use `prml` package (which I make myself).
 This notebooks are short-version, so this is useful when you want to see how these algorithms work. <br>